Update for GPs in Coventry and Warwickshire regarding adult ADHD referrals: Learn more

 While we can accept referrals by email, using our online system will help ensure your patient's referral is processed accurately and efficiently, which could help reduce their assessment waiting time.

-When you submit your patient's Right to Choose referral, we’ll send a verification email to confirm the details.
+When you submit your patient's Right to Choose referral, we’ll send an email to confirm.

 • We will reach out to you if the patient's correct email address wasn't provided.